-FROM sunbathing to storm watching, Lyme Regis is the perfect holiday destination all year around.
+FROM sunbathing to storm watching, Lyme Regis is the perfect holiday destination all year round.

-The town also boats a plethora of independent shops and wide selection of pubs and restaurants.
+The town also boasts a plethora of independent shops and wide selection of pubs and restaurants.
 See our Local Directory for more details.

 A busy programme of festivals and special events is enjoyed every year, including Lyme Regis Lifeboat Week and Regatta & Carnival.
 The town also has active art and sporting communities, as well as an increasing reputation as a ‘foodie’ destination.

-See below for more details on local attractions, fossil hunting on the Jurassic Coast, dog friendly Lyme Regis, how to get here and accommodation…
+See below for more details on local attractions, fossil hunting on the Jurassic Coast, dog friendly Lyme Regis, green initiatives, how to get here and accommodation…

 Beaches & Fossil Hunting

 Lyme Regis offers a variety of both pebble and sandy beaches.
 The main beach along the stretch of Marine Parade is enjoyed by families throughout the year and is where you can find most of the recreational facilities.
 This area underwent major redevelopment, completed in 2007, as part of the Lyme Regis environmental improvement scheme, protecting the seafront from high tides and storms.
 The upper-level of Marine Parade is largely traffic free with a selection of restaurants and takeaways, while beach huts line the lower Cart Road.